 No wonder.
 This week brings us sizzling 90-plus temperatures and humidity that drapes the air like a wet blanket.
-That brings the heat index―the measure of how hot it feels―over 100 degrees.
+That brings the heat index―the measure of how hot it feels―close to 100 degrees.

 Now is a good time to learn about the risks of heat-related illnesses and how to prevent them, said James Schweigert, MD, the medical director of the Spectrum Health Emergency Department.

 When the temperature gets around 90 degrees or above, it’s common to see patients in the emergency department with heat exhaustion.
 Patients show up suffering from generalized weakness, dizziness, fatigue and cramps.
 And many don’t connect their symptoms with the heat.

 In rare cases, he sees patients who suffer from heatstroke―a more serious, and potentially deadly condition.
 Heatstroke can be divided into exertional and non-exertional.
 Those who work or exercise outdoors are most at risk of exertional heatstroke.